nlac/sbs-projector/README.md

 ## User Guide

+![Main screen](screenshots/main.jpg)

 ### Initial setup

-![Main screen](screenshots/main.jpg)

 When you open the app for the first time:

-1. Tap the accessibility status row at the top.
-This opens the Android Accessibility Settings.
+- You will probably see the status button at the top warning you "Touch forwarding disabled - tap to enable".
+Tap it, it will open the Android Accessibility Settings.
 Find "SBS Projector" in the list and enable it.
 Return to the app.
-2. Grant overlay and notification permissions if prompted.

 You only need to do this once.
 The accessibility service stays enabled until you manually disable it.

-### Adjusting stereo settings

-Two sliders control how the stereoscopic image is rendered:

-- **Shrink** - Scales the projected images.
-Increase this if the image feels too wide inside the headset, or if you see barrel distortion from the lenses.
-- **Closeness** - Controls the distance of the two half-projections.
-Adjust it to see the content clearly according to your eye distance, VR and phone screen dimensions.

-These settings are saved automatically and restored the next time you open the app.

 ### Starting SBS projection

+1. First, it's recommended to start the app you want to project (eg. Fimi Mini Navi) before starting the projection
-1. Tap **Start SBS**.
+2. Start SBS Projector, tap **Start SBS**.
+   - allow to "send notifications" when prompted (need to do only once)
+   - grant "display over other apps" permission when prompted (need to do only once)
-2. The system will show a consent dialog asking whether to share the whole screen or a single app.
+3. The system will show a consent dialog asking whether to share the whole screen or a single app.

    ![Screen capture consent dialog](screenshots/share-app-consent.jpg)

-   Leave the select box as it is (**Share one app**), then choose the app you want to project from the picker that follows.
+   Leave the select box as it is (**Share one app**), do NOT choose "Entire screen".

+   Tap Next and select the app you want to project from the picker that follows.

    ![App picker](screenshots/share-app.jpg)

-3. The main screen closes and the SBS overlay activates over the chosen app.
+4. The main screen closes and the SBS overlay activates over the chosen app.
-4. Put your phone in the VR headset.
+5. Put your phone in the VR headset.
 Connect a wireless or wired mouse if you need to operate on the app while using the VR headset.

 ![SBS overlay showing VLC playing a movie, duplicated for left and right eyes, with BACK and STOP SBS buttons](screenshots/overlay.jpg)